martindevans/martindevans.me/_posts/2012-07-02-Artsy-Stuff.md

 ### Texture Coordinates

-A quick asides for a load of badly explained maths:
+A quick aside for a load of badly explained maths:

 This trick from quake is actually pretty simple.
 Every vertex has a 3D position in space, and I want to convert this to a 2D position on a texture, essentially I have to decide which coordinate axis is the "least important" and drop that.
 First I take the Normal vector of the plane of the face this vertex is part of, since the normal points out from a flat plane clearly I want to paint the texture across the normal, but which orientation do I want?
 To decide on orientation I walk through all the edges of the face and pick the edge which is most closely aligned to a vector pointing directly west, this gives me an arbitrary alignment for textures, and textures on similarly aligned surfaces will tend to be roughly aligned with one another.
 Now that I have 2 vectors, one defining alignment and one defining orientation of the texture I can simply project the vertex positions on this plane and the coordinates drop right out!
 Using my test texture (rainbow coloured bricks), this got me something like this: